2019 SPIRITS TASTE FAQ

 WHEN DO I GET MY RESULTS?

-All winners will be announced by mid June.
-An email will automatically be sent when results are posted to your My Account.
+All winners will be announced on or before December 2nd.
+An email will automatically be sent to the email you registered with when your results are posted to your My Account.

 HOW CAN I GET MORE INFORMATION?